rromero96/rromero96/README.md

 ## I'm a BBA Student and a Full Stack Developer!!

 - 🔭 I’m currently working in **Mercado Libre** as a **Software Developer** with **Go**!
-- 📚  My hard skill are: **Javascript, Node, Go, Gin, React, Redux, PostgreSQL, Sequelize and Express.**
+- 📚  My hard skills are: **Javascript, Node, Go, Gin, React, Redux, PostgreSQL, Sequelize and Express.**
 - 🌱 I’m looking forward to learn **Smart Contracts** with **Solidity** and **Blockchain development** with **Go.**
 - 😄 I'm open to learn new technologies!!!
 - 📫 How to reach me **rodrigoignacio932@gmail.com**